-Access management is a way of securely managing user accounts and controlling access & privileges for the used as db name or company name SaaS environment.
-This section provides you with more information related to access management in used as db name or company name SaaS.
+Access management is a way of securely managing user accounts and controlling access & privileges for the Exasol SaaS environment.
+This section provides you with more information related to access management in Exasol SaaS.

 Authentication and Authorization

 Authentication Exasol SaaS ensures that only users with verified identifications can access the web console or databases.
 A user can log in to the web console using an organization account and user account.
 A user's authentication is verified by their username and password.

 In contrast, authorization is a process that ensures that authenticated users can access only the databases to which they are granted access and control the operations they can perform.
 A Role-based Access Control manages authorization in Exasol SaaS.

 When you register to access Exasol SaaS or are invited to access Exasol SaaS for the first time, an Exasol User Account is created for you.
 This account includes your email address and first and last name.
 You will use this account to log in to the web console, perform database operations, and access databases.

 A user can be a member of multiple SaaS organization accounts.
 When logging into Exasol SaaS, you first need to specify the SaaS organization account you wish to log into, followed by your email address and password.

 A SaaS organization account represents an organization or company.
 It contains one or more databases and has one or more users who can use these databases.
 When you sign in for the first time, an Exasol user account and a SaaS organization account representing your company / organization are created for you.

 Each SaaS account is associated with an account ID.
 You will need this account ID during the sign-up and subsequent login processes.